joemaddalone/joemaddalone/src/content/ollama/index.md

 <div class="ui ignored info message">

-* Houses on Juan Tabo are either red or blue.
-* The addresses on Juan Tabo Blvd range from 0 to 9999, which means that all valid addresses are accounted for.
-* Houses on Juan Tabo Blvd with odd numbered addresses are colored red.
+The house at 6353 on Juan Tabo Blvd has a red address because it is an odd number.
+According to the context given, houses on Juan Tabo Blvd with odd numbered addresses are red.

-Given these facts, we can conclude that the house at 6353 on Juan Tabo Blvd is colored red.

 </div>